On the existential theory of the completions of a global field: Existential -theory with parameters

 So from now on assume that $C$ is separably closed in $Fv$ and $F'v'$.
 We already argued that then it is also separably closed in $F$.
-Since $F/C$ is separable, $C$ is therefore relatively algebraically closed in $F$.
-Together with the assumption of imperfect exponent at most $1$ this implies that $F/C$ is regular \cite[Lemma 2.7.5]{FJ}.
+Since $F/C$ is in addition separable, it is therefore regular.
 Similarly, $F'/C$ is regular.
 Therefore, by \cite[Lemma 4.2]{TwoExamples}, $F$ and $F'$ have the same existential $\Lring(C)$-theory, and therefore the same universal/existential $\Lring(C)$-theory, as soon as every geometrically integral smooth affine $C$-variety $V$ has an $F$-rational point if and only if it has an $F'$-rational point.
 But every such $V$ has an $Fv$-rational point by assumption, and this $Fv$-rational point lifts to an $F$-rational point of $V$ since $v$ is henselian (see for instance \cite[\S2.3 Prop.~5]{BLR}), and similarly to an $F'$-rational point.
 This concludes the proof. \end{proof}

 \begin{lemma} Let $K$ be a global function field.
 The $\mathfrak{L}_{\rm val}(K)$-theory of almost all $\hat{K}_v$ contains the $\mathfrak{L}_{\rm val}(K)$-theory of henselian nontrivially valued fields separable over the trivially valued field $K$ with residue field pseudofinite. \end{lemma}